Posted on Leave a comment

 Breeds primarily for rare or unusual colors

-Breeders who market puppies around rare colors such as merle or other non-standard patterns are selecting for appearance over health and structure.
+Breeders who market puppies around rare colors are selecting for appearance over health and structure.
 Color-focused breeding almost always involves cutting corners elsewhere.

 Sells puppies before eight weeks of age